CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/1~Debugging.md

 - Ask a friend!
 Often just explaining the problem can [help you find the solution](https://en.wikipedia.org/wiki/Rubber_duck_debugging) but even if it doesn't, having a fresh pair of eyes on the problem usually helps.

 ### VS Code Debugger
-VS Code offers some helpful debugging tools that allow you to pause code execution and check the values of variables and
+VS Code offers some helpful debugging tools that allow you to pause code execution and check the values of variables and evaluate expressions.